-Start with a very slow pace when introducing your dog to your bird.
+Start at a very slow pace when introducing your dog to your bird.
 Bring them into contact with each other several times, for only a few minutes, over the course of a couple of weeks.
 The goal is that they will eventually become comfortable together, and you can start increasing their time socializing.
-Definitely don't try to rush it, as haste could possibly lead to a stressful or traumatic experience, or potentially serious accidents.
+Definitely don't try to rush it, as haste could possibly lead to a stressful or traumatic experience or potentially serious accidents.

 Choose a Neutral Area

 When you first introduce your dog to your bird, choose a neutral area that neither animal will consider its territory.
 For birds, this will be a room where their cage is not normally located, and preferably a space where they spend little time.
 Getting the animals out of familiar surroundings will help reduce the chances of aggressive behavior and make them more agreeable in general.

 Reward the Animals